canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

    unit = com.canonical.certification::smoke
    force = True

-Launch Checkbox and check that both configs are taken into account.
-Lets say that this is the default behavior that you use when running tests and checking that everything is all right.
-Now create another launcher that we can use for submissions
+Launch Checkbox and check that both configuration sources are taken into account.
+Let's say that this is the default behavior that you use when running tests.
+Now create another launcher that we can use for when we want to output a submission:

 .. code:: none